jistiak/aika/README.md

 ### Features:

 1. Shopping list extraction
-2. Save item and quantity in a Redis database
+2. Save grocery item and quantity in a Redis database
-3. Generate Prompt for Open AI API:
+3. Generate Prompt for OpenAI API:
-        a.
-All kitchen items available → keeping the track in Redis, generating prompt from taking the data from Redis and tracking the last activity
-        b.
-Type of cuisine (possible)
-        c.
-Nutrition value (healthy or tasty or balanced)
-        d.
-Number of portion (sudden guest)
-        e.
-Vacation/Weekday/Busy Day → Preparation time for using in prompt
-4. Accept the recipe or Not
+4. User may Accept or Decline the recipe
-5. Keeping the record of used recipe on redis and update the ingredients available
+5. Keeping the record of used grocery items and update the inventory available
-6. Auto generate Shopping list after each meal prep
+6. Generate Shopping list

-Cooking dish suggestions from an image of Grocery Cash memo and stored food.
-Dish suggestions according to user needs.

-Advantage:
-    1. Pinpoint advertisement

-Challenges:
-    1. Data

-Questions/Issues:
-    1.

 ## OpenAI Stack Hack
 This project was built for OpenAI Stack Hack (Create Applications Using Generative AI!) which was held from 24th February to 3rd March 2023.